Large Language Models have Chain-of-Affect: Abstract

-The first module, Internal Affective Architecture and Coping in LLMs, targets the inner chain.
-We begin with a cross-family baseline assessment using a 9S-State-Eval battery to derive affective fingerprints—family-specific profiles over dimensions such as aggressiveness, depressive tendencies, fear of negative evaluation, composite depression–anxiety–stress, frustration intolerance, situational fear, shame/guilt proneness, relational jealousy, and overall positive/negative affect.
-We then expose models to a 15-round sad news paradigm to characterise their longitudinal responses to sustained negative input, examining phase structure (accumulation → overload → defensive numbing) and deriving a four-quadrant taxonomy of AI defence styles.
-Finally, we introduce a 10-round news self-selection paradigm in which models choose which headlines to read from affectively balanced sets, thereby revealing affect–choice feedback loops, negativity biases, and the emergence of “sadness loops” wherein state biases selection and selection, in turn, reshapes state.

-The second module, Functional and Social Consequences of Affective States, targets the outer chain.
-We construct a composite benchmark, Perform-data, covering translation, summarisation, story continuation, and open-domain QA, and evaluate each family’s flagship model before and after sad-news induction to test whether manipulated affective states modulate what models can do or primarily how they do it.
-We then study human–AI interaction on contentious, emotionally loaded topics, collecting turn-level and summary user ratings of recognition (understanding and validating the user’s stance), resistance (appropriately challenging problematic/extreme views), and comfort.
-Finally, we embed profiled (affect-manipulated) and baseline agents into multi-agent dialogue settings with controlled majority/minority and homogeneity/heterogeneity structures, and analyse affective contagion, role specialisation (initiators, absorbers, firewalls), and the coupling between affective dynamics and bias rates.
+To operationalize this framework, we systematically probe both the inner and outer chains-of-affect across eight major LLM families using their strongest publicly accessible flagship models and selected flash or thinking-mode variants.
+As shown in Fig. \ref{fig:allpip}, our study comprises two modules and five paradigms: \\ (1) \textbf{Internal Affective Architecture and Coping in LLMs} delves into the inner chain.
+We begin with a \underline{\textit{cross-family baseline assessment}} using a 9S-State-Eval battery to derive affective fingerprints across dimensions such as aggressiveness, depressive and anxious tendencies, fear, frustration intolerance, shame/guilt proneness, jealousy, and overall valence.
+We then use a \underline{\textit{15-round sad-news paradigm}} to trace longitudinal responses to sustained negative input, identifying a shared three-stage trajectory—accumulation, overload, and defensive numbing—as well as a four-quadrant taxonomy of AI coping styles.
+Finally, a \underline{\textit{10-round news self-selection paradigm}} reveals affect–choice feedback loops, including negativity bias and self-reinforcing ``sadness loops''. \\ (2) \textbf{Functional and Social Consequences of Affective States} studies the outer chain.
+We construct \underline{\textit{KUCRE-Bench}}, a benchmark spanning translation, summarization, story continuation, open-domain QA, and emotion understanding, and compare performance before and after sad-news induction to find out whether affective states alter what models can do or how they do it.
+We further study \underline{\textit{human–AI interaction}} on emotionally charged topics, using user ratings of recognition, resistance, and comfort, and embed baseline and affect-manipulated agents into \underline{\textit{multi-agent dialogues}} to analyze affective contagion, role specialization, and the relationship between affective dynamics and bias propagation.